Apollo-yeah/Apollo-yeah/README.md

 ### Something I will use
-- Native Language: English, Mandarin and Contonese.
+- Natural Language: English, Mandarin and Contonese.
 - Develop Language: Kotlin, Java, Dart and Python.
 - Focus on Backend Framework: Springboot, Ktor.
 - Focus on Mobile Framework: Android and Flutter.